ardhynugroho/nginx-nap/docs/source/about-the-lab.rst

   This is where we will deploy *Arcadia Apps* and *NGINX Plus Ingress Controller*.
   The **Arcadia Apps** is micro-services based hence *k3s* cluster need to be installed in this node.

+KIC
+  Kubernetes Ingress Controller using *NGINX Plus Ingress Controller* with *App.
+Protect* enabled

+Main
+  The pod of main Arcadia app

+Backend
+  The pod of Arcadia app for ``/files`` endpoint

+App2
+  The pod of Arcadia app money transfer service

+App3
+  The pod of Arcadia app referral service

 Your Lab.
 Deployment
 ----